CiganOliviu/rock-paper-scissors-lizard-spock/README.md

 # rock-paper-scissors-lizard-spock
-Simple representation of the game rock-paper-scissors-lizard-spock
+Simple representation of the game rock-paper-scissors-lizard-spock.